-The Superintendent has designed a Sergeant as the retaliation monitor for the facility.
+The Superintendent has designed the Assistant Superintendent as the retaliation monitor for the facility.

 The Retaliation monitor described his role in preventing retaliation and monitoring retaliation and said he looks housing assignments, detail reassignments and any changes in programming activities.